khanonjs/khanon.js-website/public/docs/3-overview.md

 # Scene overview
-A Scene is one of the main pieces of a video game.
-It describes the environment where the actors cohexist and where the player plays its role.
+Scenes are one of the main pieces of a video game.
+They describe the environment where the actors cohexist and where the player plays its role.
 It is composed by many different elements, depending of the kind of game.
-For example, in a 2D horizontal scroll game, a scene is composed by one or more backgrounds, a foreground with which the actors interact, dynamic elements like doors, ramps or traps (those are also actors), and different effects and particles; In a 3D isometric game, the scene is composed by the ground, 3D elements like mountains, houses or trees, floor effects for grass and water, some cloud effects between the ground and the camera, and dynamic elements.
+For example, in a 2D horizontal scroll game, a scene is composed by one or more backgrounds, a foreground with which the actors interact, dynamic elements like doors, ramps or traps (those are also actors), and different effects and particles; In a 3D isometric game, the scene is composed by the ground, 3D elements like mountains, houses or trees, floor effects for grass and water, some cloud effects between the ground and the camera, and dynamic elements.  // 8a8f

 # Babylon object
 Khanon.js [Scene](https://khanonjs.com/api-docs/modules/decorators_scene.html) is a wrapper of a [Babylon Scene](https://doc.babylonjs.com/typedoc/classes/BABYLON.Scene).
 When a class is decorated by [Scene decorator](https://khanonjs.com/api-docs/functions/decorators_scene.Scene.html), it creates a [Babylon Scene](https://doc.babylonjs.com/typedoc/classes/BABYLON.Scene) and adds functionalities to it like lifecycle, spawning and removing elements, assets management capabilities, and many others that will be described in this section.